HeartSaVioR/spark-sql-kafka-offset-committer/README.md

 ## How to use

-Kafka Offset committer is implemented as StreamingQueryListener.
+Kafka offset committer is implemented as StreamingQueryListener.
 There're two approaches to enable streaming query listener:

 1. Attach the instance of `KafkaOffsetCommitterListener` via below: